Loopring [NEO] Trading 7.5% Higher This Week (LRN)

-Loopring [NEO] (CURRENCY:LRN) traded 6.8% higher against the U.S. dollar during the 24 hour period ending at 22:00 PM ET on February 25th.
-Loopring [NEO] has a total market cap of $1.60 million and $30.00 worth of Loopring [NEO] was traded on exchanges in the last 24 hours.
-During the last week, Loopring [NEO] has traded up 7.5% against the U.S. dollar.
-One Loopring [NEO] token can currently be bought for about $0.0141 or 0.00000075 BTC on cryptocurrency exchanges including IDAX, Switcheo Network, DragonEX and CoinMex.
+Loopring [NEO] (CURRENCY:LRN) traded 6.8% higher against the US dollar during the 24-hour period ending at 17:00 PM Eastern on March 4th.
+Loopring [NEO] has a market cap of $1.60 million and approximately $30.00 worth of Loopring [NEO] was traded on exchanges in the last 24 hours.
+One Loopring [NEO] token can now be purchased for approximately $0.0141 or 0.00000075 BTC on exchanges including Switcheo Network, CoinMex, Gate.io and IDAX.
+During the last week, Loopring [NEO] has traded up 7.5% against the US dollar.

 - KnoxFS (old) (KFX) traded up 4.3% against the dollar and now trades at $19.25 or 0.00049793 BTC.